Mulloidichthys martinicus

 Species: M. martinicus

-Yellow goatfish are tireless benthic feeders, using a pair of long chemosensory barbels ("whiskers") protruding from their chins to rifle through the sediments in search of a meal.
-May grow up to 39 centimetres (15 in) in length.
-They usually feed off of smaller fish, hunting in a school during the day, and alone at night.[2]
+Yellow goatfish are benthic feeders, using a pair of long chemosensory barbels ("whiskers") protruding from their chins to rifle through the sediments in search of a meal.
+They usually feed on smaller fish, hunting in a school during the day, and alone at night.[3]
+Yellow goatfish can live solitary or in similar-sized groups, sometimes switching between groups.
+When hunting in groups, each goatfish can be either a chaser, directly attacking prey or as a blocker, surrounding prey hiding in coral.[4]

 Distribution

-Tropical waters of the Atlantic.
-The Yellow Goatfish can be found in the tropical waters around the United States, in the Gulf of Mexico, the Caribbean Sea, and around Cape Verde.[3]
-They are not eaten.
+The yellow goatfish can be found on reefs in the tropical waters in the Pacific, the Atlantic around the United States, in the Gulf of Mexico, the Caribbean Sea, and around Cape Verde.[2]

 References